Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Choice of the Softening Function

-Our derivations are agnostic to this choice, but we have experimented with a variety of kernels using the different $h_{a}$ estimators here, in a variety of applications including cosmological, galaxy-formation, star-formation, accretion disk, and stellar and planetary dynamics simulations.
-We find (consistent with most previous studies) no appreciable systematic increase in accuracy using more complicated higher-order kernels compared to the cubic spline.
+Our derivations are agnostic to this choice, but we have experimented with a variety of kernels using the different $\varepsilon_{a}$ estimators here, in a variety of applications including cosmological, galaxy-formation, star-formation, accretion disk, and stellar and planetary dynamics simulations.
+We find (consistent with most previous studies) no appreciable systematic increase in accuracy using more complicated higher-order kernels compared to the cubic spline or $C^{2}$.
 This is quite different from e.g.\ the situation with some kernel-based hydrodynamics solvers such as SPH (where high-order kernels are often necessary; see e.g.\ \citealt{agertz:2007.sph.grid.mixing,read:2010.sph.mixing.optimization,dehnen.aly:2012.sph.kernels}), for several reasons: most obviously, in any situation where adaptive softening is needed the forces should be dominated by collective long-range effects, not by the immediate neighbors; moreover there are no ``intercell fluxes'' or pressure forces across some effective face where higher-order kernels are needed to minimize E0 and other errors in SPH related to the ``closure'' of the faces \citep{abel:2011.sph.pressure.gradient.est,hopkins:lagrangian.pressure.sph,hopkins:cg.mhd.gizmo,hopkins:gizmo.diffusion}; in addition the softening kernel $\phi^{0}$ is already automatically two orders ``more smooth'' than $K$, if defined as above.
-On top of this, to achieve similar accuracy, the higher-order kernels ($C^{>2}$, $b_{>4}$) require larger radii of compact support, which substantially increases the computational expense (by factors of several) and effectively degrades the resolution per particle.
-So we generally favor the simple cubic spline in our practical applications in { GIZMO} multi-physics simulations.
+On top of this, to achieve similar accuracy, the higher-order kernels ($C^{>2}$, $b_{>4}$) require larger radii of compact support, which substantially increases the computational expense (by factors of several).\footnote{With the higher-order kernels one can also potentially degrade the effective resolution if the scaling of the radius of compact support relative to kernel size/shape is not well-chosen.
+In comparing different kernels, $\varepsilon$ from \S~\ref{sec:ex} should represent something like the ``core size'' of the kernel, for which we follow \citet{dehnen.aly:2012.sph.kernels} by setting $\varepsilon=2\,\sigma$ with $\sigma$ the kernel standard deviation (Eq.~8 therein).
+This means that the ratio of $\varepsilon$ to the kernel radius of compact support or effective ``neighbor number'' for e.g.\ the neighbor-based methods varies following Table~1 therein.
+We refer to the public code for implementation details.} So we generally favor the simpler kernels in our practical applications in { GIZMO} multi-physics simulations.